THE SUMMERISLE GUIDE

 The old wisdom of stripping down before you get into a sleeping bag doesn’t make sense.
 Put on everything you brought before you turn in for the night.
 And if the campfire is still going, heat some water, pour it into a heat-proof water bottle, and snuggle into your bag with it.

-Hot Hands and Mylar Blankets are a quick lifesaver on a cold night.
-Open a pair of Hot Hands, shake them, and throw them in the bottom of your sleeping bag.
-Cover your bag with a mylar blanket.
-You’ll sleep like a baby all night long.
+Hand warmers and mylar blankets are a quick lifesaver on a cold night, and can even be thrown in the bottom of your sleeping bag.
+You can also cover your bag with a mylar blanket for added warmth.

 Our community considers volunteering a gift to the community and an incredible, hands-on opportunity for civic participation.
 This is one of the qualities that makes burns the unique experience that is so close to our hearts.
 It is also, bar none, the easiest, best, and most rewarding way to make new burner friends!